oKatanaaa/lima-gui/README.md

 ## Usage

+1. Download the latest release (main branch is likely to less stable).
-1. First install the lima-gui by running `pip install -e .` in the repo folder.
+2. Install the lima-gui by running `pip install -e .` in the repo folder.
-2. Run `python -m lima_gui.app`
+3. Run `python -m lima_gui.app`

 If you experience any problem, please make a corresponding issue.